adeep/bitwarden_reddit/cannot_login.md

 _Perform regular [backups](https://github.com/djasonpenney/bitwarden_reddit/blob/main/backups.md) of your vault.

+In my mind, a backup is a proper superset of the emergency sheet.
+The emergency sheet assumes you online credential datastore is intact.
+The backup goes beyond that and creates a full copy of your datastore that you can use elsewhere: [self-hosting](https://bitwarden.com/help/self-host-an-organization/) or even moving to a different password manager.

-These won’t prevent a “lockout scenario” _per se_, but if you ever have a login problem or a “lockout” from your Bitwarden account, then you will still have most or all of your important data, and be able to restore that data to a new vault.
+A backup won’t prevent a “lockout scenario” _per se_, but it provides another fallback.
+If you lose access to your Bitwarden vault, then you will still have most or all of your important data, and be able to restore that data to a new vault.

-Set a timer/task/reminder for every three, six, or even twelve months to make backups of your vault.
+Backups need to be periodically updated.
+Consider creating a recurring calendar reminder for every three, six, or even twelve months to make backups of your vault.
+I make my backup once a year and use it as another excuse to go visit my family in the next town over, to exchange the pair of encrypted USB thumb drives with a fresh copy.

-_Set up Two-Factor Authentication now_
+_Set up Two-Factor Authentication now._

 In addition to being a smart cybersecurity measure, if you set up 2FA it will bypass potential problems with the Bitwarden "new device verification", which can cause a "circular lockout" problem.
 Just make sure to